Probesys/lotemplate/README.md

   error.

 The amount of memory used by soffice can increase with its use, even when open files are properly closed (which is the case).
-Again, this is a bug in OpenOffice/soffice that has existed for years.
+Again, this is a bug in LibreOffice/soffice that has existed for years.

 For trying to fix these problems, you can try:
-- Use the most recent stable release of LibreOffice/OpenOffice (less memory, more stable, fewer crashes)
+- Use the most recent stable release of LibreOffice (less memory, more stable, fewer crashes)
-- Switching from OpenOffice to LibreOffice (more stable, more maintained)
-- Use another operating system, or another version/distribution
-- Use the native LibreOffice/OpenOffice python binary to run this script (if there is one)

 ## Useful elements
 - [JODConverter wiki for list formats compatibles with LibreOffice](https://github.com/sbraconnier/jodconverter/wiki/Getting-Started)